Serigoto/BTC-ISMIR19-master-and-XMLMusic-songs-converter/README.md

   * `train_crf.py` : for training CRFs.
   * `run_config.yaml` : includes hyper parameters and paths that are needed.
   * `test.py` : for recognizing chord from audio file.
+  * `script.py` : for running the XMLMusicConverter script.

 ## Using BTC : Recognizing chords from files in audio directory